-- Collaborate with a team of researcher in different fields on the development of revolutionized monitoring of Bathing Water Quality (BWQ) by addressing several deficiencies in data acquisition and representation. - Access to research infrastructure (test basin), sensors, data etc. - Opportunities for visiting conferences, research stays and networking with globally leading universities and research centers.
+- A fully funded 4 year PhD position researcher in different fields on the development of revolutionized monitoring of Bathing Water Quality (BWQ) by addressing several deficiencies in data acquisition and representation. - Access to research infrastructure (test basin), sensors, data etc. - Opportunities for visiting conferences, research stays and networking with globally leading universities and research centers.